 Worried about staying warm in winter or keeping cool when there's a heat wave?
 Here's some advice about staying healthy no matter what the weather.

-Staying warm and well in winter
+Stay warm and well in winter

 If you're concerned about the winter chill, we have lots of useful advice.
 Read below for our top tips, or if you need advice in person, get in touch with our information and advice service.
-We've put together these tips and you can find further information on Age UK’s website.

 Staying warm at home

 - The ideal temperature is 64°F (18°C) for your bedroom and 70°F (21°C) for your living room.
 Check your thermostat or use a room thermometer to monitor temperature.

 - Use a hot-water bottle, wheat bag or electric blanket to warm the bed, but never use a hot-water bottle and electric blanket together.

 - Wear several thin layers of clothing as these keep you warmer than one thick layer.

 - Close your bedroom window at night when it's cold.

 - Have your heating system serviced and your chimney swept, or ask your landlord to do this.
 Install an audible carbon monoxide alarm and never block air vents as fires and heaters need good ventilation.